MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

 Return to [the `appsetting.json` file](admin-configuration-file.md) and do the following:

-+ **(Azure Active Directory ONLY)**.
-In `appsettings.json`, find the `"AzureActiveDirectory"` section.
++ **For Azure Active Directory: ** In `appsettings.json`, find the `"AzureActiveDirectory"` section.
 Make sure the alphanumberic client key you created in the portal **for the web app** is used for `"Key": ` property.
 This key allows R Server to verify that the groups you've declared are valid in AAD.
 See example below.
 Learn more about [configuring R Server user to authenticate with Azure Active Directory](security-authentication.md#aad).

   >[!IMPORTANT]
   > For more security, we recommend you [encrypt the key](admin-utility.md#encrypt) before adding the information to `appsettings.json`.